Identify Tax-Exemption Items & Start your GST Free Businesses in India

 • Supply of farming workers

-• Banking Services provided by the Basic Saving Bank Deposit (BSBD) account created under the Pradhan Mantri Jan Dhan Yojana (PMJDY).
+• Banking Services are provided by the Basic Saving Bank Deposit (BSBD) account created under the Pradhan Mantri Jan Dhan Yojana (PMJDY).

 • Services by an artistic performance in classical or folk art forms of dance, music, theatre, and so on.